Genome Editing and the Christian

-Genome editing is fast becoming a fixture in the toolkit of modern biologists.
-The bacterial genetic sleuthing that makes such editing possible is a great story in itself.
-A more pressing concern, however, is that we are now living in an era in which it is scientifically possible to edit the genomes of humans, including human embryos.
+Genome editing is becoming part of the toolkit of modern biologists.
+We are now living in an era in which it is possible to edit the genomes of targeted human cells (such as to cure a genetic disease like blindness) or human embryos which would change the makeup of the entire individual as they develop.
 This controversial technology raises issues for people of a range of worldviews, but I would like to argue for a few principles that apply specifically to the Christian perspective.
 To begin, let’s remember the advice of the late Christian geneticist V. Elving Anderson:

 What inner resources will individuals have for coping with future discoveries?
 It’s sometimes claimed that questions of the future will be so unique that “old values” will be inadequate…but I have not found any basic questions that will not profit from consideration of a Biblical perspective.